DebolinaHalder/FairTreeFIS/README.md

 # fairFIS
-A implementation of Fairness Bases feature importance score for tree and tree based ensembles
+An implementation of Fairness Bases feature importance score for tree and tree-based ensembles